 3. The parking area for the vehicles shall not be considered part of the outdoor storage area provided for in subsection C. of this section.

-SECTION 20.
+SECTION 22.
 Ordinance 10870, Section 537, as amended, and K.C.C.
-21A.30.090 are hereby amended to read as follows:
+21A.30.090 are each hereby amended to read as follows:

 A resident may establish a home industry as an accessory activity, as follows: